MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/install-configure-rms-connector.md

 -   **Azure Rights Management global administrator**: An account in Azure Active Directory that has been assigned the Azure RMS global administrator role.

--   **Microsoft Rights Management connector administrator**: An account in Azure Active Directory that has been granted rights to install and administer the RMS connector for your organization.
+-   **Azure Rights Management connector administrator**: An account in Azure Active Directory that has been granted rights to install and administer the RMS connector for your organization.

     > [!NOTE]
-    > The Azure Rights Management global administrator role and Microsoft Rights Management connector administrator role are assigned to accounts by using the [Add-AipServiceRoleBasedAdministrator](/powershell/module/aipservice/add-aipservicerolebasedadministrator) cmdlet.
+    > The Azure Rights Management global administrator role and Azure Rights Management connector administrator role are assigned to accounts by using the [Add-AipServiceRoleBasedAdministrator](/powershell/module/aipservice/add-aipservicerolebasedadministrator) cmdlet.
     >
     > To run the RMS connector with least privileges, create a dedicated account for this purpose that you then assign the Azure RMS connector administrator role by doing the following:
     >